munificent/journal/asset/post/2022-02-13-stupid-dog.md

 I am in bed staring at the dark ceiling, doing math in my head.
 Tonight, you are the same age in dog years that I am in real years.
 From this moment on, you are older than me.
-I picture you racing ahead of my into the future.
+I picture you racing ahead of me into the future.
 I try not to think of where that path leads or when you'll get there.

 You are sleeping stretched out, pressed against my thigh, trying to get every